Binding Stitching Home

 Learn the professional techniques in constructing a knife-edge pillow including blocking, zipper application, self-welt, custom sized pillow forms, ruffles and fabric inserts.

 Complete demonstration of a pillow assembly.
+Live class is a full day course.

 Three Dimensional Standing Figure – also available in DVD in Finishing Store